Greg-Boggs/gregboggs.com/README.md

 Hugo Starter Kickstart
 ======================

-This is an example site for [Hugo](http://gohugo.io/) intended to be a kickstart site for [Starter theme](https://github.com/Greg-Boggs/starter).
+This is an kickstart site for [Hugo](http://gohugo.io/) intended to be a kickstart site for [Starter theme](https://github.com/Greg-Boggs/starter).

 # Features